MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 | React Native (Windows) | The `<Identity Version>` key in the **Package.appxmanifest** file                                |

 > [!NOTE]
-> If the binary version in the metadata files are missing a patch version, e.g. `2.0`, it will be treated as having a patch version of `0`, i.e. `2.0 -> 2.0.0`.
+> If the binary version in the metadata files are missing a patch version, for example, `2.0`, it will be treated as having a patch version of `0`, that is, `2.0 -> 2.0.0`.

 #### Deployment name parameter